giovannitakeshisesta/South-Park-The-Game/readme.md

 <img src="/assets/imgs/readme_img/3cows.png" width="200" height="200">

-The generateCow() function, add cows to the cows array.
+The generateCow() function add cows to the cows array.

 It creates a new instance of a Cow every X amount of time (e.g.250), passing as arguments: